gftea/amqprs/amqprs/README.md

 ## Design philosophy

-1. API first: easy to use, easy to understand.
+1. API first: easy to use and understand.
 Keep the API similar as python client library so that it is easier for users to move from there.
-2. Minimum external dependencies: as less exteranl crates as possible
+2. Minimum external dependencies: as less exteranl crates as possible.
-3. lock free: no mutex/lock in client library itself
+3. lock free: no mutex/lock in client library itself.

 ## Design Architecture